talwrii/ffmpeg-cookbook/README.md

 See `man ffmpeg` for details.

+<a name="audio-engineering"> </a>
 <a name="aevalsrc-sine"> </a>
 <a name="variables-2"> </a>
 # Audio engineering
+FFmpeg is not explicitly designed for audio engineering and there a number of tools better suited for serious engineering.
+However, `ffmpeg` is performant, convenient for editting videos that need a little engineering and these examples are fun, interactive, and can demostrate features
 ## Generating a sine wave using aevalsrc
 [aevalsrc](https://ffmpeg.org/ffmpeg-filters.html#aevalsrc) allows you to use a function to express a sound.
 Here we reimplement the [sine wave recipe](#sine) using this.